kozec/sc-controller/docs/menu-file.md

 ### Available generators
-Only one so far...

 #### `profiles`
 Generates menu item for each available profile.
 Selecting item will switch to represented profile.

+#### `recent`
+Generates menu item for *X* recently selected profiles. *X* is 5 by default and can be set with additional `rows` key.